friendlycode/codeforgr/_resources/project-resources.md

 ## Licensing your work and collaborating

 Licensing sounds boring, but it's the best way to keep your code open to others.
 If you don't provide a license, your work is presumed to be fully copyrighted and therefore closed to others.
-Code for DC recommends keeping your license in a `LICENSE.md` file.
+Friendly Code recommends keeping your license in a `LICENSE.md` file.
 If any explanation is necessary for contributions by others, we recommend including that in your readme or in a separate `CONTRIBUTING.md` file.

 [Choose A License](http://choosealicense.com/)